cmaclell/SimpleDown/README.md

 **SimpleDown is far from finished**; there are still many things that need to change for it to be production-ready.
 Those issues can be found in [the Wiki](https://github.com/alexblackie/SimpleDown/wiki/TODO).

+## Installing

+Installing documentation is on [the wiki](https://github.com/alexblackie/SimpleDown/wiki/Installing).

 ## Features
 *  **Simple** - SimpleDown is powered entirely from a directory of Markdown files.
 Simply upload your post and you're done.
 *  **Fast** - Because we don't rely on a database, SimpleDown is much faster than a database-heavy application.